 The typical student on these courses will have a number of years of experience in their particular field of aeronautical expertise.
-The courses have been tremendously successful both with students worldwide as well as from the UK.
-Graduates have moved to positions of responsibility in air safety and air transport management with aviation authorities, within the military, in national and other airlines throughout the world.
+The courses have been successful with students from around the world.
+Graduates have moved to positions of responsibility in air safety and air transport management with aviation authorities, within the military and in national and international airlines.

 (a) The Commercial Air Transport Industry has suffered probably more than any other from the restrictions imposed around the world to reduce the spread of Covid 19.
 The recovery, when it comes, will demand agile and skilful management.
 Explain what position you seek to attain in aviation and how the Knowledge Skills and Attitudes you will develop through this MSc course will help you meet those challenges in your preferred position.

 (b) The emphasis in air transport management today is on cost reduction and control.
 How can this be reconciled with safety management?